 Feast on Southern cuisine for dinner with your canine companion on Felicia Suzanne's expansive tree-lined patio, lit with romantic twinkle lights strung overhead.
 Most summer weekend nights feature live music outside.
 While you savor signature dishes like shrimp and grits or buttermilk fried quail, Fido will be treated to a free slice of bacon and a bowl of water.
 Reservations are recommended.

 After your meal, walk over to Automatic Slim’s on 2nd Street or Flight on South Main Street for an after-dinner drink with your four-legged associate.
 Dogs are welcome at both establishments at outdoor tables.
 Automatic Slim’s is known for their creative specialty martinis, while Flight boasts an extensive wine list.

 8 a.m.
 The Lorraine Motel

-Pick up a coffee in the hotel lobby and walk the dog downtown for about 15 minutes toward the The National Civil Rights Museum at The Lorraine Motel.
-Dogs aren’t allowed inside the museum, but there is signage outside the the motel detailing Martin Luther King, Jr.’s last hours before his assassination.
+Pick up a coffee in the hotel lobby and walk the dog downtown for about 15 minutes toward The National Civil Rights Museum at The Lorraine Motel.
+Dogs aren’t allowed inside the museum, but there is signage outside the motel detailing Martin Luther King, Jr.’s last hours before his assassination.
 You and Fido can view MLK’s hotel room balcony where he took his last breath along with two replica cars, a ‘59 Dodge Royal and a ‘68 Cadillac, parked beneath in the same positions they held on that fateful day.

 10 a.m.
 The Arcade Restaurant